-\looseness=-1 Finally, benchmark infrastructure presents additional barriers to progress and reproducibility.
-Many benchmarks provide only standalone datasets without evaluation code, leading to inconsistent implementations across studies that make results incomparable \citep{hewamalage2023forecast}.
-When infrastructure exists, it often consists of monolithic systems bundling models, datasets, and evaluation logic with extensive dependencies that become unmaintainable over time.
-These rigid systems prevent researchers from extending benchmarks to new domains or integrating evaluation into existing workflows, limiting their practical utility and lifespan.
+\looseness=-1 Finally, benchmark infrastructure poses additional barriers to progress and reproducibility.
+Many benchmarks provide only standalone datasets without evaluation code, leading to inconsistent implementations and incomparable results \citep{hewamalage2023forecast}.
+When infrastructure exists, it often consists of monolithic systems that bundle models, datasets, and evaluation logic with extensive dependencies, becoming unmaintainable over time.
+This rigidity prevents extension to new domains or integration into existing workflows, limiting practical utility and longevity.

-To address these challenges, we make the following three contributions: \begin{itemize}
+To address above challenges, we make three contributions: \begin{itemize}